elenagutiv/ga-wfas/README.md

 # Genetic Algorithm for the Weight Maximization Problem on Weighted Automata
-We propose a **genetic-algorithm-based metaheuristic** to approximate the so-called *Weighted Maximization Problem (WMP)*, i.e., the problem of computing **the word with the highest weight** on a weighted automata with weights over the rationals [4].
+We propose a **genetic-algorithm-based metaheuristic** to approximate the so-called *Weighted Maximization Problem (WMP)*, i.e., the problem of computing **the word with the highest weight** on a weighted automata with weights over the rationals [1].
-Since the WMP is an undecidable problem [3], we look at the problem that results from bounding the length of the words in the search space by a fixed value k ≥ 1.
+Since the WMP is an undecidable problem [4], we look at the problem that results from bounding the length of the words in the search space by a fixed value k ≥ 1.
 We call the later problem the *Bounded Weight Maximization Problem (WBMP)*  and this is the question our algorithm approximates.

 Our algorithm is implemented in the C language.
 The procedure takes as input the matrix representation of a WFA A and a value k ≥ 1.
-For the code representation of the weights we use rationals of arbitrary precision by means of the library for arbitrary-precision arithmetic on rational numbers, GMP [1].
+For the code representation of the weights we use rationals of arbitrary precision by means of the library for arbitrary-precision arithmetic on rational numbers, GMP [2].
-For the lookup table implementation we use uthash.h [2], a header file written in C that implements a hash table for handling C structures.
+For the lookup table implementation we use uthash.h [3], a header file written in C that implements a hash table for handling C structures.

+[1] *E. Gutiérrez, T. Okudono, M. Waga and I. Hasuo.
+2020.
+Genetic Algorithm for the Weighted Maximization Problem on Weighted Automata.
+To appear in GECCO 2020. arXiv: https://arxiv.org/abs/2004.06581.*

-[1] *The GNU Multiple Precision Arithmetic Library.
+[2] *The GNU Multiple Precision Arithmetic Library.
 1991.
 GNU Project.
 (1991).
 Retrieved January 28, 2020 from gmplib.org.*

-[2] *Troy D. Hanson and Arthur O’Dwyer.
+[3] *Troy D. Hanson and Arthur O’Dwyer.
 2006.
 Uthash.
 (2006).
 Retrieved January 28, 2020 from https://troydhanson.github.io/uthash/*

-[3] *Azaria Paz.
+[4] *Azaria Paz.
 1971.
 Introduction to Probabilistic Automata (Computer Science and Applied Mathematics).
 Academic Press, Inc., Orlando, FL, USA.*

-[4] *E. Gutiérrez, T. Okudono, M. Waga and I. Hasuo.
-2020.
-Genetic Algorithm for the Weighted Maximization Problem on Weighted Automata.
-To appear in GECCO 2020. arXiv: https://arxiv.org/abs/2004.06581.*

 # Folders
 - bin: execution files